-For that, they are rewarded the transaction fees paid by those conducting them and while there are still new Bitcoins to be made — there are currently more than 16.8 million of a maximum 21 million — a separate reward too, in order to incentivize the practice.
-In taking part in mining, miners create new Bitcoins to add to the general circulation, whilst facilitating the very transactions that make Bitcoin a functional cryptocurrency.
+For that, they are rewarded the transaction fees paid by those conducting them, and while there are still new Bitcoins to be made — there are currently more than 18.3 million of a maximum 21 million — a separate reward too, in order to incentivize the practice.
+In taking part in mining, miners create new Bitcoins to add to the general circulation, while facilitating the very transactions that make Bitcoin a functional cryptocurrency.

 Mining is a risky process though.
 It not only takes heavy lifting from the mining chips themselves, but boatloads of electricity, powerful cooling, and a strong network connection.
 The reward at the end isn’t even guaranteed either, so it should never be entered into lightly.

 The reason it’s called mining isn’t that it involves a physical act of digging.
 Bitcoin are entirely digital tokens that don’t require explosive excavation or panning streams, but they do have their own form of prospecting and recovery, which is where the “mining” nomenclature comes from.

 Prospective miners download and run bespoke mining software — of which there are several popular options — and often join a pool of other miners doing the same thing.
 Together or alone, the software compiles recent Bitcoin transactions into blocks and proves their validity by calculating a “proof of work,” which covers all of the data in those blocks.
 That involves the mining hardware taking a huge number of guesses at a particular integer over and over until they find the correct one.

 It’s a computationally intense process that is further hampered by deliberate increases in difficulty as more and more miners attempt to create the next block in the chain.
 That’s why people join pools and why only the most powerful of application specific integrated circuit (ASIC) mining hardware is effective at mining Bitcoins today.